-When 'unordered', this property means that the items of the sequence will be encountered in any order.
+When 'unordered', this property means that the items of the sequence are encountered in any order.
 Repeating occurrences of the same element do not need to be contiguous.
 The children of an unordered sequence must be xs:element otherwise it is a Schema Definition Error.